andrew/ultimate-awesome/README.md

 - [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
 - [awesome-reading-lists](https://github.com/eyalev/awesome-reading-lists) - Books Reading Lists.
 - [readme-components](https://github.com/FabianHermar/readme-components) - 🎉 Discover a stunning collection of top-tier components and eye-catching badges to elevate your README to the next level!.
+- [awesome-file-hosts](https://github.com/fahadbinhussain/awesome-file-hosts) - Free-first, source-backed directory of file hosting services with structured JSON data and a spreadsheet-style explorer.
 - [awesome-llm4kernel](https://github.com/fanqino1/awesome-llm4kernel) - Awesome-LLM4Kernel: A curated list of papers with codes related to LLM-based kernel generation and optimization.
 - [awesome-generation](https://github.com/FeiiYin/awesome-generation) - A collection of resources on generation.
 - [awesome-resources](https://github.com/Free-Code-Camp-Indy/awesome-resources) - Resources to complement the Free Code Camp curriculum.
+- [awesome-idtech4](https://github.com/friskthefallenhuman/awesome-idtech4) - A curated list of source ports/tools and plugins, for idTech4 Games.
 - [awesome_concept_learning_list](https://github.com/gary23ai/awesome_concept_learning_list) - A curated list of papers & resources linked to concept learning.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.